ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_orderinginstance.md

 | Dual Intel Xeon Silver 4110 Processor / 16 cores total, 2.1 GHz | 64 GB, 96 GB, 128 GB, 192 GB, 384 GB, 768 GB, 1.5 TB |
 | Dual Intel Xeon Gold 5120 Processor / 28 cores total, 2.2 GHz | 64 GB, 96 GB, 128 GB, 192 GB, 384 GB, 768 GB, 1.5 TB |
 | Dual Intel Xeon Gold 6140 Processor / 36 cores total, 2.3 GHz | 64 GB, 96 GB, 128 GB, 192 GB, 384 GB, 768 GB, 1.5 TB |

 ### Number of Bare Metal Servers

 Four ESXi servers are selected by default and cannot be changed.

 ## Storage settings

 VMware vSAN 6.6 is included with your vCenter Server with Hybridity Bundle instance order.
-You must specify the following storage settings when ordering the instance:
+Specify the following vSAN options:

-* **Disk Type and Size for vSAN Capacity Disks**: Select the capacity that meets your shared storage needs.
+* **Disk Type and Size for vSAN Capacity Disks**: Select an option for the capacity disks that you need.
-* **Number of vSAN Capacity Disks**: Select the number of disks for the vSAN shared storage that you want to add.
-The disk quantities must be 2, 4, 6, or 8.
+* **Number of vSAN Capacity Disks**: Specify the number of capacity disks that you want to add.
+* If you want to add capacity disks over the limit of eight, check the **High-Performance Intel Optane** box.
+This option provides two extra capacity disk bays for a total of 10 capacity disks and is useful for workloads that require less latency and higher IOPS throughput.
+The **High-Performance Intel Optane** option is available only for Dual Intel Xeon Gold 5120 and 6140 Processors.
+* Review the **Disk Type for vSAN Cache Disks** and **Number of vSAN Cache Disks** values.
+These values depend on whether you checked the **High-Performance Intel Optane** box.

 ## Network interface settings